- Volume Not On Preferred Path (VNOPP) is a condition that is observed on the storage in the Recovery Guru and in the Major Event Log (

 - Misconfigured host mappings.

-- A break in connection/instability in the SAN between a Host and the owning controller (example, Bad cable, bad SFP, bad HBA port, switch port bounce).
+- Break in connection/instability in the SAN between a Host and the owning controller (example: Bad cable, bad SFP, bad HBA port, switch port bounce).

 - Improperly configured SAN Host multipath.